Through prayer God makes possible what we think is impossible.

 Now in this community I am living my dream.
-Seven years ago another high point arrived when I started part time work at the National Catholic Shrine of Our Lady at Walsingham.
-This latest gift of God was so unexpected and yet seems so right considering that the inspiration for the name of the community was received in the Slipper Chapel.Since then we have moved to Walsingham, where our main base is as we run Dowry House Retreat for the shrine.
-We also acquired our first covent (Mother House and Novitiate) called House of the Divine Will in Dereham, about 30 mins drive from Walsingham.
+Ten years ago another high point arrived when I started part time work at the National Catholic Shrine of Our Lady at Walsingham.
+This gift of God was so unexpected and yet seemed so right considering that the inspiration for the name of the community was received in the Slipper Chapel.Since then we have moved to Walsingham, where we ran Dowry House Retreat for the shrine until this Easter.
+We also acquired our first covent (Mother House and Novitiate) called House of the Divine Will in Dereham, about 30 mins drive from Walsingham and this is where we are currently based as we welcome and form new members.

 It is at Walsingham that we are invited to remember the joy of Mary at the Annunciation, as she accepted her call to be the Mother of God.
 Saying yes in the joyful moments of ones life is one thing, but saying yes in the sorrowful and difficult moments is quite another.
 Mary, who has accompanied me along this whole journey, has taught me slowly but surely that the painful parts of life are part and parcel of the purifying process that will enable me eventually to love as God loves.
 Much healing was needed in my own life before I could hear the still small voice clearly and have the courage to follow it with trust.

 Jesus wants me to live in his joy, a joy the world cannot give.
 It is possible to do so when I learn to make faith-filled choices from day to day; when I learn to live in his will and say ‘fiat’, ‘amen’, ‘alleluia’ in ALL circumstances.
 Only God can satisfy the desires of my heart.
 This journey into the depths of my being is the most difficult and yet the most exciting and exhilarating journey I have ever made.
 It far outweighs the travels to the many foreign lands I was able to make before entering the convent the first time round.